joltify-finance/joltifyChain_legacy/x/swap/spec/01_concepts.md

 # Concepts

-The concept of the `gamm` module is designed to handle assets of a chain using the AMM and its concept of pool shares.
+The concept of the `swap` module is designed to handle assets of a chain using the AMM and its concept of pool shares.

 ## Pool

 ### Creation of Pool

 At an initial creation of the pool, a fixed amount of 100 share token is minted in the pool and sent to the creator of the pool's account.
-Pool share denom is in the format of gamm/pool/{poolId} and is displayed in the format of GAMM-{poolId} to the user.
+Pool share denom is in the format of swap/pool/{poolId} and is displayed in the format of swap-{poolId} to the user.
 Pool assets are sorted in alphabetical order by defualt.

 ### Joining Pool